lunzheng-li/gender-discrimination-hiring/README.md

 The `randomization_1to1.py` takes the `result.json` file obtained using `gender51job` and does the following:
 - Data cleaning includes but restricts to:
-  - Exclude positions, such as positions require a doctor's degree or pays over a certain amount, that are not in our research scope.
+  - Exclude positions that are not in our research scope, such as positions require a doctor's degree or pays over a certain amount etc.
   - Convert different salary measures to monthly salary
   - Give company size levels, salary levels and other levels different labels
 - Randomly divide the positions into blocks for each fictitious applicant